mr-doc/mr-doc-theme-cayman/README.md

 Cayman is a clean, responsive theme for [Doxx](https://github.com/FGRibreau/doxx) and a fork from [Jason Long's Cayman](https://github.com/jasonlong/cayman-theme).

-You can preview the theme at http://jasonlong.github.io/cayman-theme or with real content at http://jasonlong.github.io/geo_pattern.
+You can preview the theme at [jasonlong.github.io/cayman-theme](http://jasonlong.github.io/cayman-theme) or with real content at [jasonlong.github.io/geo_pattern](http://jasonlong.github.io/geo_pattern).

 ![](http://cl.ly/image/1T3r3d18311V/content)

+## Requirements

+* Ruby
+* Ruby Sass
+* Gulp
+* Bower

-# Customizations
+## Customizations

 If you copy this theme for your own needs, feel free to customize the colors however you like.
-A couple of nice sources for gradient colors are http://uigradients.com and http://jxnblk.com/shade/.
+A couple of nice sources for gradient colors are [uigradients](http://uigradients.com) and [shade](http://jxnblk.com/shade/).

-# Build or Develop
+## Build or Develop

 ```bash
 # Install bower components